mm61-delwp/risk_attribution/README.md

 * treatable areas within these fire paths for prioritising fuel management over long (e.g. fire management zoning/strategies) or short (e.g. JFMP) timeframes.

-### 1. Calculate fire areas and Phoenix house losses
+### 1. Spread Risk - grid cell contribution to house losses

-Example query to calculate the contribution of each 180m grid cell to phoenix and bayes net house losses
+**Example query to calculate the contribution of each 180m grid cell to phoenix and bayes net house losses:**
 ```sql
 with
 bayesnet as (select * from bn_jfmp_2025_no_jfmp_2cd658671c434fcaa7254f0cfe3fc99d.bn_ignition_summary),